mvied/wordpress-https/readme.txt

 == Changelog ==
 = 3.4.0b =
 * Tested with WordPress v3.6.
+* Many improvements to performance.
+Special thanks to <a href="https://github.com/heshiming">He Shiming</a> for help with profiling and improvements.
 * Added internal caching to Parser module to drastically reduce queries.
-* Added checks for domain mapping plugin.
+* Added checks for Domain Mapping plugin.
-* Renamed Domain Mapping featured to URL Mapping to reduce confusion.
+* Renamed Domain Mapping featured to URL Mapping to reduce confusion with Domain Mapping plugin.
 * Added ability to map both to and from HTTPS with URL Mapping.
 * Added ability to also map local resources using URL Mapping.
 * Added Portuegese translation.